-According to the report, less than 1 percent of Canadian cannabis exports last year were from legal cannabis suppliers.
-To go one step further, only 10 percent of Canadians actually report using dispensaries to get their bud.
+According to the report, less than 1% of Canadian cannabis exports last year were from legal cannabis suppliers.
+To go one step further, only 10% of Canadians actually report using dispensaries to get their bud.
 Instead, these citizens prefer to buy from their local hook-up or dealer.
-The black market is currently set at a bit over $6 per gram across Canada.
-When legal weed comes through, the price per gram should be around $10 in the recreational market.
-This report shows that despite the legality of cannabis, the black market could continue to thrive for some years if the price discrepancies continue.
+The black market is currently set a bit over $6 per gram across Canada.
+When legal weed comes through, the price per gram should be around $10 in the rec. market.
+This report shows us that the black market could continue to thrive for some years into legality if the price discrepancies continue.